alsaeedi2007/OpenSSL/OPENSSL CONFIGURATION.md

 - passphrase should not be stored in a file in a system, should be memorized for security purposes
 - if stored in a file then do not keep both encryption password and passphrase the same.
 - use a strong encryption algorithem for the private key
+- balance between long private key length and security ( Don't make it long as well as, try to make it acceptable )

 to generate a private key, execute the below command: